 As the map shows, children are most likely to die from pneumonia across Sub-Saharan Africa and South Asia.
 Just 5 countries — India, Nigeria, Pakistan, the Democratic Republic of Congo, and Ethiopia – accounted for more than half of all deaths from childhood pneumonia in 2017.

-Pneumonia is not a disease that transmits easily across borders, its transmission is generally restricted to local communities and it can be controlled if basic health measures are available.
-The disease is therefore most common in places where healthcare infrastructure is lacking and people are least able to afford the treatment.3
+Pneumonia is not a disease that easily spreads across borders, its transmission is generally restricted to local communities and it can be controlled if basic health measures are available.
+The disease is therefore most common in places where healthcare infrastructure is lacking and people are least able to afford the treatment.6

 In the chart we show the number of child deaths from pneumonia which are attributed to various risk factors.

-A literature review of pneumonia in malnourished children by Mohammod Jobayer Chisti and others found that undernourished children are between two and four times more likely to be admitted to hospital due to pneumonia and up to 15 times more likely to die from it.5
+A literature review of pneumonia in malnourished children by Mohammod Jobayer Chisti and colleagues found that undernourished children are between two and four times more likely to be admitted to hospital due to pneumonia and up to 15 times more likely to die from it.8

 The same study also showed that the proportion of child deaths from pneumonia that can be attributed to HIV varies widely between countries: in 2010 only 1% of all child deaths from pneumonia in India could be directly attributed to HIV, compared to 64% in Swaziland and 62% in Lesotho.
 In Africa, a total of 3% of cases and 17% of all childhood deaths from pneumonia was attributable to HIV.
-These regional differences are important to know so that interventions that can save most lives can be prioritised.
+These regional differences are important to know so that interventions that can save most lives can be prioritized.

 Pneumonia is not an easily transmittable disease, it requires close contact for the pathogens to be transmitted to another person via air droplets.
 Therefore overcrowding – too many people living in one space – also increases the risks of pneumonia.
-This is yet another reason why pneumonia is a disease of poverty: in 2015, 47% of children in low and middle-income countries were living in overcrowded households.9
+This is yet another reason why pneumonia is a disease of poverty: in 2015, 47% of children in low and middle-income countries were living in overcrowded households.12

 Despite progress against it, more than 800,000 children still die from pneumonia each year.
 We know where children are dying, and the factors that make them vulnerable to the disease.
 The key question is how we continue to make progress against it.